-- ▶ Mitigation Measure 3A.11-1: Implement Noise-Reducing Construction Practices, Prepare and Implement a Noise Control Plan, and Monitor and Record Construction Noise near Sensitive Receptors - ▶ Mitigation Measure 3A.11-3: Implement Measure to Prevent Exposure of Sensitive Receptors to Groundborne Noise or Vibration from Project Generated Construction Activities - ▶ Mitigation Measure 3A.11-5: Implement Measures to Reduce Noise from Project-Generated Stationary Sources
+- ▶ Mitigation Measure 3A.11-1: Implement Noise-Reducing Construction Practices, Prepare and Implement a Noise Control Plan, and Monitor and Record Construction Noise near Sensitive Receptors - ► Mitigation Measure 3A.11-3: Implement Measure to Prevent Exposure of Sensitive Receptors to Groundborne Noise or Vibration from Project Generated Construction Activities - ▶ Mitigation Measure 3A.11-4: Implement Measures to Prevent Exposure of Sensitive Receptors to Increases in Noise from Project-Generated Operational Traffic on Off-Site and On-Site Roadways - ▶ Mitigation Measure 3A.11-5: Implement Measures to Reduce Noise from Project-Generated Stationary Sources

-In addition to the mitigation measures in the EIR/EIS (listed above), the project-specific noise study provided the following refinement to the mitigation program that would be required for the project (J.C.
-Brennan & Associates 2018).
+In addition to the mitigation measures in the EIR/EIS (listed above), the project-specific noise study prepared by BAC provided the following refinement to the mitigation program that would be required for the project (see Appendix F).
 These refinements are consistent with the mitigation program outlined in the FPASP EIR/EIS.

-Mitigation Measure 4.13-1 Interior Traffic Noise Reduction Measures.
+Mitigation Measure 4.13-1 Truck Passby Sound Attenuation Measures